 - (1) The first floor front elevation of all commercial buildings shall incorporate windows that cover at least 40% of the wall plane.
-Windows shall be clear glass; opaque or reflective glazing shall not be permitted. - (2) The first floor front elevation of all multi-family residential buildings shall incorporate windows that cover at least 12% of the wall plane.
-Windows shall be clear glass; opaque or reflective glazing shall not be permitted.
+Windows shall be clear glass; opaque or reflective glazing shall not be permitted with the exception of low-E glass. - (2) The first floor front elevation of all multi-family residential buildings shall incorporate windows that cover at least 12% of the wall plane.
+Windows shall be clear glass; opaque or reflective glazing shall not be permitted with the exception of low-E glass.